 The second article from a series on Leading Self-Organising Teams discusses why we need self-organising teams.
 2

 Rally Software and Carnegie Mellon's Software Engineering Institute (SEI) are researching the impact of agile software development practices.
 An interview wit Larry Maccherone and Jim McCurley.
 1

 The Agile Consortium Belgium, Sirris and Agoria organized an event to share experiences with agile methodologies like Scrum, Kanban, visual management, XP, DSDM and Lean.
-An interview about the different agile methodologies that were covered, on using agile for innovation and how events where organizations share their experiences can help the industry to adopt agile practices.

 What happens when a director of a consulting company decides to drastically change the culture?
-At the Agile Tour Brussels conference Jan de Baere presented the why and how of a company that adopted agile, the journey that they went through, and how it came to a sudden end.
-InfoQ interviewed him about the agile change approach, culture and trust, and the lessons learned from an agile journey.
+An interview on the change approach, culture and trust, and lessons learned from an agile journey.

-The Agile Fluency model is a way of thinking about and planning investments to create the conditions of Agile that best fit your development effort, business need, and customer value.
-James Shore and Diana Larsen described it in the 2012 article "Your Path through Agile Fluency".
-This article by Diana aims to helps you to use the Agile Fluency model effectively.
+How to use The Agile Fluency model: a way of thinking about and planning investments to create the conditions of Agile that best fit your development effort, business need, and customer value.